Attend a Foster/Adopt Information Meeting

 Find An Agency

 If you are interested in foster care, we recommend that you go to a local DFPS Foster to Adopt Orientation.
 You’ll learn about the process, and meet agency representatives.
 We highly recommend agencies that are immersed in trauma-informed care.
-For more information about DFPS Foster to Adopt Orientation dates click here.
+You can find recommended agencies here.

 Equip Your Family With Training and Resources